Josh-Wickens/football-reactions/README.md

 ### Posts

-- only authenticated users can create posts.
+- Only authenticated users can create posts.
-- a user can only edit their own posts and not any posts made by other users.
+- A user can only edit their own posts and not any posts made by other users.
-- a user can only delete their own posts and not any posts made by other users.
+- A user can only delete their own posts and not any posts made by other users.
-- a non authenticated user can read other users posts but can't edit or delete them.
+- A non authenticated user can read other users posts but can't edit or delete them.
 - Blank posts can't be created.
 - Posts without images can't be created.

 ### Comments

-- only authenticated users can create comments.
+- Only authenticated users can create comments.
-- a user can only edit their own comment and not any comments made by other users.
+- A user can only edit their own comment and not any comments made by other users.
-- a user can only delete their own comments and not any comments made by other users.
+- A user can only delete their own comments and not any comments made by other users.
-- a non authenticated user can read other users comments but can't edit or delete them.
+- A non authenticated user can read other users comments but can't edit or delete them.
 - Blank comments can't be created.

 ### Topic Posts

-- only authenticated users can create topic posts.
+- Only authenticated users can create topic posts.
-- a user can only edit their own topic posts and not any topic posts made by other users.
+- A user can only edit their own topic posts and not any topic posts made by other users.
-- a user can only delete their own topic posts and not any topic posts made by other users.
+- A user can only delete their own topic posts and not any topic posts made by other users.
-- a non authenticated user can read other users topic posts but can't edit or delete them.
+- A non authenticated user can read other users topic posts but can't edit or delete them.
 - Blank topic posts can't be created.
 - Posts without images can't be created.

 ### Topic Posts Comments

-- only authenticated users can create comments.
+- Only authenticated users can create comments.
-- a user can only edit their own comment and not any comments made by other users.
+- A user can only edit their own comment and not any comments made by other users.
-- a user can only delete their own comments and not any comments made by other users.
+- A user can only delete their own comments and not any comments made by other users.
-- a non authenticated user can read other users comments but can't edit or delete them.
+- A non authenticated user can read other users comments but can't edit or delete them.
 - Blank comments can't be created.

 ### Likes